Alaska chief justice defends judicial selection process, as senator introduces bill to change it - Alaska Public Media

 Bolger said it’s important to keep politics out of picking judges.

 Wasilla Republican Sen. Mike Shower has introduced a bill that would give the governor the power to directly appoint district and appeals court judges.
-The independent Alaska Judicial Council currently has a large role in the process by selecting nominees that the governor must choose from.
+It would remove the independent Alaska Judicial Council’s large role in the current process: Selecting the nominees the governor must choose from.

 Sen. Lora Reinbold, an Eagle River Republican, chairs her chamber’s judiciary committee.
 She recently said Anchorage Superior Court Judge Dani Crosby should appear before the committee regarding her decision that absentee voters didn’t need a witness to their ballot signatures during the COVID-19 pandemic.

-Bolger described calls for judges to appear before state legislative committees like this as “ridiculous.”
+Bolger described calls for judges to appear before state legislative committees “ridiculous.”

-“So if somebody wants to know the basis for a court decision, they should read the decision,” he said.
+“So, if somebody wants to know the basis for a court decision, they should read the decision.”

-He said the court system was determined to stay open to the fullest extent possible, while not putting the public at risk from the disease.
+Regarding COVID-19, he said the court system was determined to stay open to the fullest extent possible without putting the public at risk.
 But he noted an exception.

 “The courts suspended nearly all jury trials beginning last spring, reluctantly, because we could see that bringing all these Alaskans into a courtroom was — and continues to be — just too risky to the public’s health,” he said.